felipealfonsog/felipealfonsog/backups/README.BAK.md

   - [TermPDFViewer](https://github.com/felipealfonsog/TermPDFViewer): "TermPDF Viewer" is an open-source PDF file viewer designed to run in the terminal on Linux and macOS.
 It enables users to navigate and explore PDF files directly from the command line, providing an interactive and lightweight experience.
   - [ProFileX](https://github.com/felipealfonsog/ProFileX): ProFileX is a Linux file management tool with a Qt-based GUI.
 It allows users to list, create, and delete files easily, providing an intuitive interface for efficient file operations.
   - [OptiCPU](https://github.com/felipealfonsog/OptiCPU): OptiCPU: A utility for continuously optimizing system resources, particularly CPU usage, on Linux systems.
+  - [ConnWifiMaster](https://github.com/felipealfonsog/ConnWifiMaster): ConnWifiMaster: is a graphical application developed in Python with PyQt5 for managing WiFi connections on Arch Linux systems using ConnMan.
+It allows you to view all saved connections, set networks to connect automatically, enter passwords for new networks, and connect or disconnect from available networks in an intuitive and fast manner.
   - [NetScanSSH](https://github.com/felipealfonsog/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
   - [GitSyncMaster](https://github.com/felipealfonsog/GitSyncMaster): GitSyncMaster: Automate updating multiple Git repositories within a directory structure effortlessly.
   - [C-VipNX](https://github.com/NymexData/C-VipNX): C-VipNX: Shell Vip Utility written in C for *NX Systems Simple: Vip shell to avoid usage of sudo.